 The Boxer is prone to quite a few health issues, more than the average dog and considerably more than the Pitbull, and this is something to consider if you are thinking about welcoming one of these gorgeous dogs into your home.
 They are prone to suffering from deafness and have higher cancer rates than most dogs.
 It is recommended by the Boxer National Breed Club that his parents are tested for the following issues:

-- Thyroid Evaluation – hypothyroidism can affect hormone levels, which lead to a multitude of other issues.
+- Thyroid Evaluation – Hypothyroidism can affect hormone levels, which leads to a multitude of other issues.

-- SAS Cardio – Subvalvular Aortic Stenosis is a congenital heart disease.
+- SAS Cardio – Subvalvular Aortic Stenosis is congenital heart disease.

 If you are thinking about adopting one of these guys then the website, Pitbull Rescue Central, has a database where you can search for Pitbull’s state by state.
 Whilst Boxers are much less common than the Pitbull, the American Boxer Club also lists dedicated Boxer rescue centers by state.